calvm32/Navier_Stokes_Voigt/README.md

     import firedrake
 ```

-To see solutions, run the output volder and corresponding .pvd file in Paraview.
+To see solutions, run the output folder and corresponding .pvd file in Paraview.

 ## For larger runs,